min2ha/ukwa-site/content/target/46238/index.en.md

   "subject": "Brexit : Impact on the Republic of Ireland" }

-# Does Budget 2017 protect the Irish economy from Brexit?

 Finance Minister Michael Noonan stressed the importance of putting “in place safety nets to protect us against future economic shocks” from Brexit.